 Hi!
-My name is Maddie Flanigan and I am a 27-year-old professional blogger, freelance photographer, a used-to-be technical designer, and a will-always-be pattern maker and seamstress who turned her dream of sewing and blogging into a passionate career.
-By day, I work in social media for a Fortune 500 company, and on nights and weekends, I am a feverish stitcher, constructing, drafting or altering my next dress or lingerie set.
-Both professions are an all-consuming, at all-hours, and every day job.
-Like a mother to her child, I love it.
+My name is Maddie Flanigan and I am a 28-year-old professional blogger, photographer and seamstress who turned her dream of sewing and blogging into a passionate career.
+By day, I work in social media and communications for a Fortune 500 company, and on nights and weekends, I am a feverish stitcher, constructing, drafting or altering my next garment, usually lingerie.
+Both professions are an all-consuming, at all-hours job.
+Like a mother to child, I love it.

 This is who I am, but this is what Madalynne is…

 Madalynne is an educational, informational and inspirational blog.
-First and foremost, Madalynne provides lessons and tutorials on pattern making and sewing in simple words and with visually pleasing images that are fun to look at and easy to remember.
-Madalynne also provides articles on everything sewing and design related, including, but not limited to, photography, fashion history and art.
-Lastly, Madalynne documents glimpses of my life as I grow as a seamstress and a photographer.
+Madalynne provides lessons and tutorials on pattern making and sewing in simple words and with visually pleasing images that are fun to look at and easy to remember.
+Madalynne also provides articles on everything sewing, fashion and art related.
+Last, Madalynne documents my life as I grow as a seamstress and a photographer.

 Together, this is who we are, me and Madalynne.

 I was born in the sunniest and the warmest of all places, which is surprising considering my pallid skin color – Ft.
 Lauderdale, Florida.
 Growing up, I was not an artsy child.
 Although I stayed on top of fashion trends, I was a science nerd, taking both organic chemistry and calculus before graduating high school.